 The loss area in consumer's surplus is a+b+c+d.
 If we see carefully, we find that area a is loss to consumer, but gain to producer.
 It is therefore a simple redistribution of income away from the consumer to producer, and not a net loss to the society or general loss of welfare.
 Likewise, area c is loss to consumer but accrues to the government as revenue.
 Areas b+d represent net loss to the society, as it is loss to the consumer but gain to nobody.
 It is also called as efficiency loss or dead weight loss due to imposition of tariff.
-It reduces consumer's welfare as well as that of the society. b and d are called consumption distortion loss and production distortion loss, respectively.
+It reduces consumer's welfare as well as that of the Society.
+Area covered by 'd' and 'b' are called consumption distortion loss and production distortion loss, respectively.